metaperl/pure-python-web-development/jupyterbook/end-notes.md

 ### Panel developed a transition guide

-The [Panel project](https://panel.holoviz.org) has developed [a guide on switching from Streamlit to Panel](https://panel.holoviz.org/how_to/streamlit_migration/index.html).
+The [Panel project](https://panel.holoviz.org) has several articles in which [they compare panel to other frameworks](https://panel.holoviz.org/explanation/index.html#technology-comparisons).
+Recently, they developed [a guide on switching from Streamlit to Panel](https://panel.holoviz.org/how_to/streamlit_migration/index.html).
 In doing so, there was no section explicitly motivating such a switch, but I did notice this in [one section](https://panel.holoviz.org/how_to/streamlit_migration/interactivity.html):

 Both Streamlit and Panel are reactive frameworks that react when you interact with your application.
 But they work very differently: